aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 !!! important
     A valid NTP server is required during cluster installation.
 Ensure that a suitable NTP server is available and can be reached from the installed clusters through the disconnected network.

-A valid NTP server is required during cluster installation.
-Ensure that a suitable NTP server is available and can be reached from the installed clusters through the disconnected network.

 ### Configuring IPv6 addresses for a disconnected environment